MARPOL-certificates and marine pollution prevention equipment:

 Energy Efficiency

-All new ships must now have a so called Energy Efficiency Design Index (EEDI).
-The EEDI is an index for new ships indicating the CO2 emissions per ton of cargo and nautical mile sailed.
+These indexes, EEDI and EEXI, indicate the CO2 emissions per ton of cargo and nautical mile sailed for a sea-going vessel.
 The energy efficiency of tankers, bulk carriers and container ships can be calculated by a formula taking into account the ship’s size.
 There are also formulas for other types of ships such as ferries, passenger ships or special types of ships (e.g. tugs and supply vessels).

-The aim of the EEDI is a reliable and transparent basis for comparison to promote the development of more efficient ships and at the same time specify a minimum efficiency of new ships depending on the type and size of ship.
-The IMO aims at a CO2 reduction for new ships of 20 % to 30 % within a time span of 12 years.
+The aim of the energy efficiency index is a reliable and transparent basis for a comparison to promote the development of more efficient ships and at the same time specify a minimum efficiency based on the type and size of ship.

 (back to top)